yelbachir/multgam_pkg/README.md

 New families of distributions can be implemented by the user and added to `multgam`, but for a numerically stable implementation, it is preferable to contact the maintainer at yousra.elbachir@gmail.com who can do this for you.

 ## 3. General comments
-The package is under development.
-For
+- The package is under development.
-Convergence criteria are conservative
+- The convergence criteria are conservative, if the training seem to not converge, increase `MLTol` to `1e-06` or `1e5`.
+If this still does not converge, please report the error to maintainer at yousra.elbachir@gmail.com.

 ## 4. Bugs, clarifications and suggestions
 Bugs can be reported to the maintainer at yousra.elbachir@gmail.com by sending an email with: